Subscribe to our newsletter

 The Michael and Suzanne Borrin Foundation has announced new Travel and Learning Awards to support individual members of the New Zealand legal community to travel overseas, or within Aotearoa New Zealand to learn from others and to share their learnings.
 The total pool of funding available is $120,000.
 12 awards of up to $10,000 each will be available per year.

 The Michael and Suzanne Borrin Foundation is delighted to announce that the inaugural Borrin Foundation Justice Fellowship has been awarded to Jennifer Braithwaite.
-The Fellowship supports an outstanding legal professional with up to $120,000 in funding to work towards the Foundation’s vision of an Aotearoa New Zealand where everyone understands the role and value of the law, and enjoys the protection and opportunity that it provides.
+The Fellowship supports an outstanding legal professional with up to $120,000 in funding to work towards the Foundation’s vision.

 The Michael and Suzanne Borrin Foundation has announced the launch of two new individual Fellowship awards that will be awarded annually, with a value of $200,000 per annum.
-These are the first of a number of fellowships, scholarships and grants for individuals that the Foundation will be announcing in coming years, to support and celebrate outstanding legal professionals working towards the Foundation’s vision of an Aotearoa New Zealand where everyone understands the role and value of the law, and enjoys the protection and opportunity that it provides.
+These are the first of a number of fellowships, scholarships and grants for individuals to support and celebrate outstanding legal professionals working towards the Foundation’s vision.

 Tupe Solomon-Tanoa’i has been appointed Chief Philanthropic Officer of the Michael and Suzanne Borrin Foundation, the Foundation announced today.